 Frozen mulberries are just as good as fresh for making mulberry jam and other sweet preserve recipes.
 Stockpile them in the freezer during the harvest season, and get around to that jam project later when you have time.

 You can use the frozen mulberries to make sorbet or ice cream, but you will need to thaw them before you transform them into a frozen dessert.
 You can also thaw frozen mulberries and puree them to make a simple, flavorful sauce to spoon over yogurt, cake, or fresh fruit.
-If you think the sauce needs it, add a little honey or sugar and a small squeeze of lemon juice to intensify the mulberry flavor.
+Add a little honey or sugar and a small squeeze of lemon juice to intensify the mulberry flavor, if desired.

 A 3 1/2-ounce serving of raw mulberries has 43 calories, can provide up to 44 percent of your daily value of vitamin C, and 14 percent of your iron needs.
 The fruit and leaves are sold in various forms as nutritional supplements.
 The mature plant contains significant amounts of resveratrol, particularly in the stem bark, which some speculate can lead to longevity.